 About the Town:

 Bristol has about 450,000 people and gets awards like “Best UK City to Live In,” “Greenest UK City,” and so on.
 There are a lot of college kids around, a lot of young professionals, but also a long blue-collar and seafaring tradition; fishermen from here settled Newfoundland in the 17th Century, and two famous steamships (the SS Great Britain and SS Great Western) were built here.
+It is also becoming one of the most expensive cities to live in, said to be rivaling London in that regard.

 The port was eventually left behind because it couldn’t handle bigger ships, and in World War II the Germans destroyed much of the city center, killing 1,300 people in the process.
 So in the middle of this historical, working city there is now a very modern city center — a nice combination.